codysandahl/ar-markers/readme.md

 4. Start the app

     ```ionic serve```
-5. Images of the barcode tags are in reference/barcodes/
+5. Images of the barcode tags are [here](reference/barcodes/) or get more on [GitHub](https://github.com/nicolocarpignoli/artoolkit-barcode-markers-collection)